pollencio/treinta/README.md

 ## The company

-[Treinta](https://www.treinta.co/) company is a mobile app startup for Colombian and Mexican small buissinesses who want to record their transactions easy and using the smartphone.
+[Treinta](https://www.treinta.co/) company is a financial startup for Colombian and Mexican small buissinesses who want to record their transactions easily by using their smartphones.

 ![Editor example](public/img/demo.gif)